What to Buy in Kyoto

-Kyoto exudes the very essence of the Japanese Culture and proudly presents its impressive cultural heritage, so naturally, it is the best place in Japan to get an authentic piece of the Japanese fascinating insignia.
+Kyoto exudes the very essence of the Japanese culture and proudly presents its impressive cultural heritage, so naturally, it is the best place in Japan to get an authentic piece of the Japanese fascinating insignia.
 Prepare to be tempted by the many shopping options in the city, both in large shopping centers and in the most intimate and hidden markets.
 From the Washi (traditional Japanese paper), Yukata (light summer robes) to the martial art goodies, handmade arts & crafts.
 Regardless of your preferences, few must haves from Kyoto come in a variety of colours, shapes & sizes supported by the endearing Japanese Irrashaimase (Welcome), right on the doorstep.

 1. ORIGAMI & SHODO ACCESSORIES